paulhegedus/OFPE/README.md

 ## Intended Use/Disclaimer

-The OFPE packages is intended to make the management, analysis, and development of agricultural input management prescriptions easy.
 This package is intended to be used with dryland winter wheat harvest and application data collected in Montana, USA.
+The OFPE packages is intended to provide the codebase and documentation for the management, analysis, and development of agricultural input management prescriptions used by crop managers or researchers.
 The codebase constitutes the backend of the associate [OFPE Shiny web application](https://paulhegedus.shinyapps.io/OFPE_AnalysisAndSim_App_v1/?_ga=2.189182059.1336631904.1592115204-590292424.1592115204).
 This package was developed using conventional and organic winter wheat